zamhown/sorting-visualizer/README.md

 ## Environment Configuring
 * Install Python or Anaconda which includes it.
 * Install [Matplotlib](https://matplotlib.org/users/installing.html) via pip.
 However, if you have installed Anaconda before, you needn't install Matplotlib any more.
 * If you need export the animations of sorting algorithms as MP4 files, you should download an offical release of FFMpeg (there is [the link](https://ffmpeg.zeranoe.com/builds/)).
-Taking Windows for example, after downloading, extract it to anywhere, and add `[your path]/ffmpeg/bin` to the environment variable `PATH` to ensure you can run the command `ffmpeg` directly in CMD.
+Taking Windows for example, after downloading, extract it to anywhere, and add `[your_path]/ffmpeg/bin` to the environment variable `PATH` to ensure you can run the command `ffmpeg` directly in CMD.
 ## Instructions
-Access the project's root directory using CMD or Shell, run the command like `python output.py arg1 [arg2 [arg3]]` to call all functions.
-The following are the details of the arguments:
+Access the project's root directory using CMD or Shell, run the command like the following format to call all functions:
+`python output.py arg1 [arg2 [arg3]]`

+The following are the details of the three arguments:
 * There are three posible arguments as "*arg1*":
     * `play` : Play an animation of a specific sorting algorithm or all algorithms in a new window, as a "figure" to Matplotlib.
     * `save-html` : Save the animation as a HTML page with a sequence of images.